jonathanmorgan/reddit_data/README.md

 ### Configure

+- To start, setup and configure reddit\_collect, using the instructions in its README.md file.

 - from the site\_directory, cd into the site configuration directory, where settings.py is located (it is named the same as site\_directory, but nested inside site\_directory, alongside all the other django code you pulled in from git - <site\_directory>/<same\_name\_as\_site\_directory>).

         cd <same_name_as_site_directory>